magnussolution/magnusbilling7/wiki/en/modules/call/call.rst

 Date
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-src:

-SIP account
+Sip user
-"""""""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-callerid:

-Callerid
+CallerID
 """"""""

-We not write the description to this field.
+We did not write the description to this field.